-- publicly owned properties
+- deed-restricted properties

 - a wildlife migration corridor

 - archaeologically sensitive areas

 - topography and steep slopes

 - the North St. Vrain floodplain

 - wildfire risks

 Additionally, the Subarea's limited access, visibility, and connectivity to public infrastructure limit both commercial and residential opportunities.
 The Subarea is surrounded by public and deed-restricted properties.
 Internal to the Subarea, Boulder County is acquiring properties impacted by the 2013 flood, limiting their development opportunities.
-Properties purchased through the County's flood buy-out program will be required to remove built structures and retain public ownership.
-While the buy-out of these properties has not been finalized, from a planning perspective, they generally follow the 100-year floodplain of the North St. Vrain Creek.
+Properties purchased through the federally-funded flood buy-out program will be required to remove built structures and remain open space.
+While the purchase of these properties has not been finalized, from a planning perspective, they generally follow the 100-year floodplain of the North St. Vrain Creek.
 This combination of limited access and the 100-year floodplain presents a significant obstacle to commercial and higher-density residential development opportunities in the Subarea.
-For example, the 100-year floodplain and floodway separate developable land in the Subarea from US 36, constraining nearly 22% of the total land area in the Valley.
-The identified wetlands and sensitive wildlife habitats share the general shape of the existing 100-year floodplain.
-Land owners wishing to build in the floodplain would be required to obtain a floodplain development permit.
-Floodplain regulations would allow development if the landowner can demonstrate the proposed development would be built 2 feet above the 100-flood elevation.
-Development within the floodway is prohibited by Town regulations.
-Based on this information, best practices would suggest not allowing development within the floodplain in the Apple Valley Subarea above what is currently allowed in the County rural residential regulations.
+For example, the 100-year floodplain and floodway separate developable land in the Subarea from US 36, constraining nearly 22% of the total land area in the Subarea.
+Further, the identified wetlands and sensitive wildlife habitats share the general shape of the existing 100-year floodplain.
+Once annexed into the Town, land owners wishing to build in the floodplain would be required to obtain a floodplain development permit.
+Floodplain regulations would allow development if the landowner can demonstrate the proposed development would be built 2 feet above the 100-year flood elevation.
+As with the South St. Vrain Subarea, best practices would suggest not allowing development within the floodplain in the Apple Valley Subarea above what is currently allowed in the Town's Agricultural District zoning category (A-1).

 Most of the Subarea is in what is termed a "high risk" wildfire area.
 Smaller portions of the Subarea having steeper slopes are in the "severe" wildfire risk category.
 It is important to note the "severe" fire risk areas of the Subarea are generally located in, or near, the North St. Vrain's 100-year floodplain.
 Unlike the 100-year floodplain, there are no local, state, or federal constraints associated with wildfire risk.
-However, as annexation requests from the Apple Valley are processed, best practices suggest no additional densities beyond what is allowed under county regulations be allowed in areas identified as having a "severe" fire risk.
-Allowed land uses in the Apple Valley should follow fire management best design practices of clustering homes and reducing fuels to minimize risks.
-Compounding the wildfire risk challenges within the Subarea, Apple Valley is constrained by its topography and surrounding slopes.
-246 acres (49%) of the Apple Valley Subarea have slopes exceeding 20%.
-Wildfire risks and the difficulties of construction on steep slopes limit the development potential of nearly half of Apple Valley.
-Further, the rural design, the slower speed geometrics, and limited facilities for bicyclists and pedestrians on Apple Valley Road suggest safety improvements are needed to accommodate existing and future traffic anticipated with any additional development in the Valley.
-Traffic calming measures and a parallel walkway/trail are needed along Apple Valley Road to improve safety for all modes of travel and retain the rural qualities of the Valley.
-The Apple Valley Subarea has limited access to municipal infrastructure.
-Apple Valley can be gravity-fed to the Town's wastewater treatment facility.
-Municipal infrastructure could follow the North St. Vrain Creek or Apple Valley Road.
+However, as annexation requests from the Apple Valley are processed, best practices would suggest not allowing development in areas identified as having a "severe" fire risk above what is currently allowed in the Town's Agricultural District zoning category (A-1).
+Allowed land uses in the Subarea should follow fire management best design practices of clustering homes and reducing fuels to minimize risks.
+Compounding wildfire risk challenges, the Subarea is constrained by its topography and surrounding slopes.
+Approximately 246 acres (49%) of the Subarea have slopes exceeding 20%.
+Wildfire risks and the difficulties of construction on steep slopes limit the development potential of nearly half of the Subarea.
+Further, the rural design, slower speed geometrics and limited facilities for bicyclists and pedestrians on Apple Valley Road suggest safety improvements are needed to accommodate existing and future traffic associated with any additional development should it occur in the Subarea.
+Traffic calming measures and a parallel walkway/trail are needed along Apple Valley Road to improve safety for all modes of travel and retain the rural qualities of the Subarea.
+While the Subarea has municipal water service, it lacks sewer service.
+However, the Subarea could be gravity-fed to the Town's wastewater treatment facility.
+Municipal sewer could follow the North St. Vrain Creek or Apple Valley Road.
 The costs of these extensions have been estimated at approximately \$1 million (as per the Sanitary Sewer System Expansion Feasibility Study).